lsloan/macOS-Print-to-Google-Docs/README.md

 # Print to Google Docs

-This is a Print Plugin for OS X that takes the printed file and uploads it to Google Docs.
+This is a Print Plugin for macOS that takes the printed file and uploads it to Google Docs.
 The file is shown in Google Docs after it is uploaded.
-This means you can upload anything to Google Docs from every Print dialog in OS X.
+This means you can upload anything to Google Docs from every Print dialog in macOS.

 ### Install gdata-python